Qualifications

 Contributors have earned a Ph.D. in a relevant discipline and have significant teaching experience, or in instances outside traditional academic disciplines, hold other appropriate qualifications.
-In addition to art historians, we regularly work with Ph.D.-level scholars in fields such as archaeology, conservation, history, and material anthropology.
+In addition to art historians, we regularly work with Ph.D.-level scholars in fields such as archaeology, conservation, history, and material anthropology, and knowledge-bearers.

 We prioritize works of art that are (or should be) taught in undergraduate art history courses.
-Working together with Contributing Editors who have expertise in specific areas of art history, we have already identified many of these works of art (listed on our Trello Board) for you to choose from.
+Working together with contributing editors who have expertise in specific areas of art history, we have already identified many of these works of art for you to choose from.
 Contributors may also suggest a new topics that are not listed on the board.
-For any of our specialized subject areas, we will put you in touch with the appropriate Contributing Editor for coordination.
+For any of our specialized subject areas, we will put you in touch with the appropriate contributing editor for coordination.

 Ideally, we would like to offer a video and an essay for each work of art we cover.
-If there is a work of art that is already covered by a video, and you would like to contribute an essay on the same topic (but it is not listed on the Trello Board), please let us know.
+If there is a work of art that is already covered by a video, and you would like to contribute an essay on the same topic, please let us know.

-Not usually.
+Please link to high-quality reference images and ancillary illustrations, such as maps, diagrams, and other relevant resources.
 If you happen to have high-quality photographs that you have taken or have permission to use, we can include them (these are often particularly helpful if the topic of the essay is under-represented in the curriculum).
-In addition, we appreciate it when our contributors identify high-quality ancillary illustrations that are important to the essay, such as maps, diagrams, and other relevant resources.

 Smarthistory essays are viewed by millions of learners from around the world.
 Our audience is comprised largely of undergraduates, Advanced Placement (U.S. high school) art history, and A-Level (U.K.) students taking their first art history class (whether it be a survey or a more specialized course).
 Graduate students studying for their comprehensive exams also use Smarthistory, as do museum visitors and other informal learners.
 We want our visitors to fall in love with our discipline the way we did, so we are looking for essays that emulate the accessible, engaging, and experiential narratives that we tell in the classroom (and not original research).